Skip to main content

-Virtual Sensor - Presence and Occupancy
+Virtual Sensor: Presence and Occupancy

-Virtual Sensor - Presence and Occupancy
+Virtual Sensor: Presence and Occupancy

 Learn how the presence and occupancy graphs work

-Updated over a week ago
+Updated over 2 weeks ago

 To learn more about Space Usage insights, read this article